natethegreat1989/100-days-of-code/log.md

 reading and writing files.
 Wondering how to remember parameters or be more aware of all the diff types. marveling at the true power of standing on the shoulders of giants.

+### Day 9 Oct 24, Thursday

+**Today's Progress**:
+using other modules
+creating functions and different ways of calling them

+**Thoughts**
+What other kinds of modules can I import and what do they do? f-strings are great othogonality of code